Beer Rebranding. Only way to win.

 What we got right, what we got wrong

-We’ll be concentrating on the influential US Lager brands: Budweiser, Miller, and Coors.
+We’ll concentrate on the influential US Lager brands: Budweiser, Miller, and Coors.

 Budweiser will come back